 Greg started the business in small steps.
 While working and sleeping under the stars he slowly realised he had a talent for understanding and explaining what was happening in the sky.
 He purchased one telescope for himself with no idea that telescopes would become the new tools of his trade.
-A few years later after some considerable encouragement from anyone who he happened to share some stars with, (get on with it!) he sent “flyers” around.
+A few years later after some considerable encouragement from anyone whom he happened to share some stars with, (get on with it!) he sent “flyers” around.
 Within two weeks he was working 7 nights per week.
 The business was successful right from the start.
-The key was looking after the guests and his staff are very attentive to the needs of customers.
+The key was looking after the guests and his staff were very attentive to the needs of customers.

 In 1995 he was running three different types of shows;